 (6) Now we may finally close the gap left in (2) and noticed in (3).
-The gap was that A may also be a basic proposition, i.e., a directly perceivable proposition which is not a fact of consciousness and the belief in which may change its degree directly.
-Thus it is possible that some observer x directly perceives that A. Suppose now that I believe in the above uncontested theory of perception.
-Then I believe that, given x perceives that A, A is a cause of x's belief that A (where, however, we should exclude the case where the perception is my own present one).
-Next, we need a theorem of my theory of causation saying that whenever I believe that B is a cause of C and some weak additional assumptions are satisfied, then B is also a reason for me for C (in the sense defined above), and vice versa.
-Hence, under the condition that x perceives that A, A is a reason for me for assuming that x believes that A, and vice versa.
+The gap was that A may also be a basic proposition, i.e., a directly perceivable proposition which is not a fact of consciousness, which may directly change its degree of belief, and which thus appears to have no reason.
+This appearance is, however, refuted in five steps.
+First, since A is directly perceivable, it is possible that some observer x directly perceives that A. Suppose, secondly, that I believe in the above uncontested theory of perception.
+Then I believe that, given that x perceives that A, A is a cause of x's belief that A (where, however, we should exclude the case where the perception is my own present one).
+Thirdly, we may assume that whenever I believe that B is a cause of C, then B is also a reason for me for C (in the sense defined above), and vice versa.30 This entails, fourthly, that under the condition that x perceives that A, A is a reason for me for assuming that xbelieves that A, and vice versa.
 If A is far-fetched, this condition will be far-fetched, too.
 Still, it is a posteriori and its falsity not maximally certain.
-Then some further mild assumptions 31 will turn the conditional reason relation into an unconditional one.
-So, finally, the special coherence principle holds even for all directly perceivable or basic propositions.
+Then, fifthly, some further mild assumptions31 will turn the conditional reason relation into an unconditional one.
+Hence, the special coherence principle holds even for all directly perceivable or basic propositions.